FlorianKrull/CompilerConstructionSS2019/specification.md

     - Separators can be helpful, but they should not distract the reader.
 - Keep public header files free from implementation details, this also applies to the overview comment.
 - Use assertions to verify preconditions.
-- Ensure the correct usage of library functions, and always check return codes.
+- Ensure the correct usage of library functions, remember to always check return codes.
-- Prefer bound-checking functions, like `snprintf` over non-bound-checking variant.
+- Prefer bound-checking functions, like `snprintf`, over their non-bound-checking variant.

 Also, keep the following in mind, taken from [Linux Kernel Coding Style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html):